datacarpentry/astronomy-python/_episodes/01-query.md

 We can use `Gaia.load_tables` to get the names of the tables in the Gaia database.
-With the option `only_names=True`, it loads information about the tables, called the "metadata", not the data itself.
+With the option `only_names=True`, it loads information about the tables, called "metadata", not the data itself.

 ~~~
 tables = Gaia.load_tables(only_names=True)